torhve/lua-resty-letsencrypt/README.md

     -- Using staging dir by default, please test by using that first.
     -- Once you feel ready you can uncomment the second line local conf = {
+        domains = {'www.example.com', 'example.com'}, -- domains that we should fetch certs for
         root = '/etc/nginx/letsencrypt/', -- Trailing slash is important.
 Must be included. directory_url = "https://acme-staging.api.letsencrypt.org/directory",
         --directory_url ="https://acme-v01.api.letsencrypt.org/directory"